als244/ml_dataflow/README.md

 For example:

-`./transformerDemo 80 20 2048 1` will simulate training of llama3 1B model architecture with samples having sequence length of 2048.
+`./transformerDemo 80 20 2048 1` will simulate training of llama3 1B model architecture (causal attention, next token prediction) with samples having sequence length of 2048.
 The memory capacities are set to enforce <= 80 GB (defined as 80 * 2^30 bytes) of host memory and <= 20 GB of device memory.

 ----